 Mr. Chairman, I wholeheartedly support the nomination of Charlene Barshefsky to be the United States Trade Representative.
 And thank you, Mr. Chairman and Senator Moynihan, for moving so quickly on this and the need to pass the waiver of the so-called "Dole Law," to allow for Ambassador Barshefsky's formal promotion.
+I hope this Committee and then the entire Senate will recognize that we are in the so-called the second the second term of the second term.

 I hope this Committee and then the entire Senate will recognize that we are in the position to confirm a highly qualified nominee for a critical job, and that time is of the essence.
 Ambassador Barshefsky has earned this post through a track record of tremendous achievement for American business and economic interests in her work at the USTR.
 She now should have the title and the strong vote of confidence from the U.S. Congress to proceed with the job awaiting her in trade negotiations and efforts with high stakes for our industries and our economy.